-A further analysis has been performed by evaluating the vectorial distance between the model and a sub-set of tide gauges (#15) which were used in previous literature evaluations (Tsimplis et al. 1995, Palma et al. 2020).
-A table with the mean vectorial distances evaluated for EAS6 and the ones published
+A further analysis has been performed by evaluating the vectorial distance between the model and a sub-set of 35-tide gauges (the ones in bold in Table 12) which were used in previous literature evaluations (Tsimplis et al. 1995, Palma et al. 2020).
+Table 13 with the mean vectorial distances evaluated for EAS7 and the ones published on reference literature is presented below, showing that EAS7 is almost always closer to observations with respect to previous studies, especially for the diurnal K1 tidal component.